The study of Japanese grammar is at the heart of learning how Japanese works. Grammar teaches you all about words, word forms and sentence structure.

 The two kana are hiragana and katakana.
 Both systems cover the exact same set of syllables.
 Hiragana are used for certain native Japanese words and parts of words, such as sa-yo-na-ra or hi-ra-ga-na.
 Katakana spell out foreign or borrowed words, like ta-ku-shi-i (taxi).
 Resources abound for learning the two kana systems, such as Let’s Learn Hiragana.

 Kanji means Han-characters (or Chinese-characters).
 Japanese borrowed many thousands of these characters from China more than 1,000 years ago, and they still form the backbone of Japanese vocabulary.
 A basic understanding of kanji in daily life requires mastering just under two thousand “common use” characters.
 Yet many personal names and popular books contain characters beyond those “basic” 2,000.
 Whew!

 To give you an idea of how kanji work, consider the character for “man”.
 It comes from a stylized representation of a person, and means “man” or “person”.
 The native Japanese pronunciation of that kanji is hito.
 The Sino-Japanese pronunciation is jin.
 You might speak about ano hito (that guy), but you’ll call a Japanese person a nihonjin, writing the same character for both.

 Mastering kanji is often done after tackling hiragana and katakana, which I tend to advise as well.
 Once you’ve gotten this far, though, you’ll find plenty of kanji-learning materials to choose from.
-Among them, I recommend keeping Kodanshas Essential Kanji Dictionary at hand as a resource.
-Lesson books like Remembering the Kanji keep kanji fresh.
-And, if you find yourself enchanted by Japanese writing, don’t miss Kushner’s Crazy for Kanji, more of an anecdotal tribute than a lesson book.
+Among them, I recommend keeping The Kodansha Kanji Learner’s Dictionary: Revised and Expanded at hand as a resource.
+Lesson books, cards and other tools will help you on the kanji front, but I’ve summarized those in my self-study plan and reviewed them in my posts.